What’s a Comprehensive Eye Exam?

 Another test includes being shown two different colors similar in shade to test the severity of the color blindness.

-A cover test may be used to see how your child’s eyes work together.
+Doctors may use a cover test to see how your child’s eyes work together.
 Your child will be asked to focus on a point in the distance and cover one eye.
 Staring at the object, they will need to alternate covering each eye while continuously looking at the object.

 Everyone needs eye exams!
 You can tell yourself that your vision is fine or that you’ll make an appointment when the weather is better.
 Yes, we’ve heard that excuse before.
 Don’t wait!
-There’s no reason to wait.
 Make an appointment today if you haven’t had a comprehensive eye exam in the past two years.

 Children should visit the eye doctor every year until they reach adulthood at 18 years old.
-After, a comprehensive eye exam is required every two years.
-After the age of 60, it is recommended to have an eye exam every year or more frequently if you have any existing eye conditions or are at risk of developing eye diseases.
+After this, you should go every two years.
+After the age of 60, you should have an eye exam every year or more frequently if you have any existing eye conditions or are at risk of developing eye diseases.